Abortion in Croatia: History

 SFR Yugoslavia, of which SR Croatia was a part, had legalized the practice in 1952 based on a medical, eugenic or a legal indication.
 In 1960, a social indication was also allowed.
 In 1969, a rule that a commission's approval was required for the termination of pregnancies within the first 10 weeks was rescinded.
 This series of measures did not reduce the total abortion rate at the time, but maternal morbidity and mortality related to abortion declined significantly.

 Based on a provision in the 1974 Yugoslav Constitution, on 21 April 1978, the "Act concerning the medical measures for materialization of the right to freely decide on the birth of children" was passed in SR Croatia.
 This abortion law was not changed when Croatia achieved independence from Yugoslavia in 1991, although there were proposals by right-wing parties for tightening the conditions for legal abortion.

+Current Situation

+Conscientious Objections

-In recent years there is an ongoing debate about right to conscientious objection.
+In recent years there is an ongoing debate about right to conscientious objection, which has been allowed since a 2003 amendment to the 1978 act.
 Critics say that this rule made abortion hard to obtain in some areas, while the proponents argue that every gynecologist has a constitutional right to refuse performing or taking part in the procedure.

 In November 2014, Ministry of Health announced it will make abortion available in all public hospitals.
 In case that all gynecologists declare their conscientious objection (which was the case in five public hospitals in 2014), the hospital will have to hire an external associate willing to perform the procedure.
+27 public hospitals have the authority to perform pregnancy termination procedures at the patient's request.
+In 2019, as part of Open Data Day, a female team from Code for Croatia developed a map of all these facilities and their approximate cost.
+In 2018, 59% of medical personnel in Croatia made use of their right to refuse.

 In March 2017, the Constitutional Court of Croatia ruled that the current law which allows abortion on request does not violate the Constitution.
 However, it instructed the Parliament to make a new law in two years' time, in which preventive and educational measures will be included, aimed at making abortion exceptional.

+Campaign Groups

+Since 2014, 'Walk for Life' rallies have been held in Croatia, and in 2022, they held large anti-abortion protests.
+There have also been annual prayer vigils held by Catholic activists, '40 Days for Life' aiming to change women's minds on abortion.